 Re-install the bearings and mount the tubes and tires on the wheels.
 Dust the inside of the tire with talcum powder before installing the tube.
-Discard the nuts and washer on the valve stem.
+Discard the nuts & washer on the tube.
 The red dot on the tire should be installed next to the valve stem of the tube.